Stages Of Wood Combustion

 Professional Chimney Inspection & Cleaning

 Keep your chimney and fireplace safe and efficient with the help of Northeastern Chimney.
 We are the premier provider of chimney inspections, cleaning, repairs, and installations in Greater Hartford and Central Connecticut.
-Our certified chimney sweeps will ensure that your chimney is operating properly and safely, so you can enjoy your fireplace all season long.
+Our qualified chimney sweeps will ensure that your chimney is operating properly and safely, so you can enjoy your fireplace all season long.

 Call us today at (860) 233-5770 or contact us online to schedule a consultation.
 We look forward to helping you keep your home safe and warm.